What You Need to Know

 Your child must qualify for busing from your home address in order to access busing to a caregiver.
 The caregiver’s address must also qualify for busing to the same board designated school.
 Parents must provide the caregiver information to their child’s school and the school will provide the information to HSTS.

 Parents/ guardians are responsible for finding out their child’s transportation schedule.
 Schedules are available by the third week of August.
-Click here to log into the Parent Portal and then use your child’s Ontario Education Number (OEN) which can be found on a past report card, to access your child’s transportation schedule.
+Click here to log into the Parent Portal and then use your child’s Ontario Education Number (OEN), which can be found on a past report card, to access your child’s transportation schedule.

 If you have elementary aged children attending different schools, you may have to make other arrangements if the bus/school schedules conflict.
 HSTS transports over 30,000 students and cannot accommodate individual schedules of families.

 First Rider Program

 The First Rider Program is held annually at the end of August.
 First time riders will view a 30 minute presentation and enjoy a 15 minute ride on the school bus.
 Presentations are held at the secondary school sites throughout Halton.
 Online registration opens annually in the Spring.
 Visit our First Time Rider Program page for more information.

 Bus Stop Locations